 Staff and TAB

 What's the difference between the staff and tablature?
 The staff indicates pitch and rhythm and is universal to all musical instruments.
-Tablature is specific to the guitar and simply indicates where to place your fingers on the fretboard.
+Tablature (TAB) is specific to the guitar and simply indicates where to place your fingers on the fretboard.
+Guitar TAB can't be used for other instruments.

 Treble or G Clef